Colonel Bogey March

 - Spaceballs: Dink dink, dink dink dink dink dink dink!
 Dink dink, dink dink dink dink dink dink!

 - Used in The Bridge on the River Kwai, and formed the basis of Malcolm Arnold's score for the film.
-The lyrics were considered too vulgar and were not used, although everyone knew them, anyway and the popped up in the minds of every watcher of this movie.
+The lyrics were considered too vulgar and were not used — but any viewer who lived through WWII, especially in Britain, would know exactly what was being referenced.

 - Briefly heard in Short Circuit: as Number Five leads the robots he's reprogrammed to the roadhouse, he's whistling it.